UMMS-Biocore/bootcamp/session5/session5.md

 3. Please install debrowser to your local computer.
 This can take time to install all the packages.

-	Open R or R-Studio and run the commands in R, it will include most of the packages we will use;
+	Open R or R-Studio and run the commands in R console, it will include most of the packages we will use;

 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))